jmcnamara/rust_xlsxwriter/examples/Readme.md

   Excel worksheet using `rust_xlsxwriter`.

-* `app_sparklines1.rs` - Example of adding sparklines to an Excel spreadsheet using the rust_xlsxwriter library.
+* `app_sparklines1.rs` - Example of adding sparklines to an Excel spreadsheet using the `rust_xlsxwriter` library.
 Sparklines are small charts that fit in a single cell and are used to show trends in data.

-* `app_sparklines2.rs` - Example of adding sparklines to an Excel spreadsheet using the rust_xlsxwriter library.
+* `app_sparklines2.rs` - Example of adding sparklines to an Excel spreadsheet using the `rust_xlsxwriter` library.
 Sparklines are small charts that fit in a single cell and are used to show trends in data.
   This example shows the majority of the properties that can applied to sparklines.

-* `app_tables.rs` - Example of how to add tables to a worksheet using the rust_xlsxwriter library.
+* `app_tables.rs` - Example of how to add tables to a worksheet using the `rust_xlsxwriter` library.
 Tables in Excel are used to group rows and columns of data into a single structure that can be referenced in a formula or formatted collectively.

-* `app_textbox.rs` - Demonstrate adding a Textbox to a worksheet using the rust_xlsxwriter library.
+* `app_textbox.rs` - Demonstrate adding a Textbox to a worksheet using the `rust_xlsxwriter` library.

-* `app_tutorial1.rs` - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
+* `app_tutorial1.rs` - A simple program to write some data to an Excel spreadsheet using `rust_xlsxwriter`.
 Part 1 of a tutorial.

-* `app_tutorial2.rs` - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
+* `app_tutorial2.rs` - A simple program to write some data to an Excel spreadsheet using `rust_xlsxwriter`.
 Part 2 of a tutorial.

-* `app_tutorial3.rs` - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
+* `app_tutorial3.rs` - A simple program to write some data to an Excel spreadsheet using `rust_xlsxwriter`.
 Part 3 of a tutorial.

-* `app_tutorial4.rs` - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
+* `app_tutorial4.rs` - A simple program to write some data to an Excel spreadsheet using `rust_xlsxwriter`.
 Part 4 of a tutorial.

-* `app_tutorial5.rs` - A simple program to write some data to an Excel spreadsheet using rust_xlsxwriter.
+* `app_tutorial5.rs` - A simple program to write some data to an Excel spreadsheet using `rust_xlsxwriter`.
 Part 5 of a tutorial.

-* `app_watermark.rs` - An example of adding a worksheet watermark image using the rust_xlsxwriter library.
+* `app_watermark.rs` - An example of adding a worksheet watermark image using the `rust_xlsxwriter` library.
 This is based on the method of putting an image in the worksheet header as suggested in the Microsoft documentation.

 * `app_worksheet_protection.rs` - Example of cell locking and formula
-  hiding in an Excel worksheet rust_xlsxwriter library.
+  hiding in an Excel worksheet `rust_xlsxwriter` library.

 * `app_write_arrays.rs` - An example of writing arrays of data using the `rust_xlsxwriter` library.
 Array in this context means Rust arrays or